 It’s really easy to say that dealers need to be “everywhere”.
 It’s an abstract phrase because “everywhere” means different things to different people.
 However, we do have the ability to make sure that “everywhere” for dealers is really about being in all of the right places online.

 Let’s start by making a semi-bold statement.
 Size doesn’t matter, at least as a singular concept.
-In other words, being on the biggest places is not necessarily a good thing while being in small places is not necessarily a bad thing.
+In other words, being in the biggest places is not necessarily a good thing while being in small places is not necessarily a bad thing.
 The only way to understand how size plays into the mix is to look at the cost per shopper.
-Unfortunately, most websites do not properly quantify or report how often your vehicles are seen.
+Unfortunately, most websites do not properly quantify or report how often the vehicles are seen.
 So we’re stuck with trying and deciphering the data accordingly.

 In a future post, I will go into detail about how to manage, monitor, and hold accountable the various posting venues and services out there.
 In the meantime, I’m going to discuss it with generalities but many of you will be able to take action accordingly as a result.